My 5 Year Experience Dating Colombian Women in Medellin – (07/10/18)

 Colombian Men Fashion Don’ts:

-- Don’t wear flip-flops (open-toed shoes) if you want to pick up girls in Medellin.
+- Don’t wear flip-flops (open-toed shoes) if you want to make a good impression on girls in Medellin.
 It’s ok on the coast, but here in Colombia, for some reason, women think it is gross.

 - Don’t wear shorts.
 During the day it’s okay, as long as they are not boardshorts (beach shorts).
 Stylish shorts that come down to the knee or just above work well.
 It can get very hot during the day in Medellin, yet the majority of local men wear pants.
 Do NOT wear shorts to go out clubbing at night, they will not let you in.
 Melissa over at Medellin Living wrote a great piece on men’s fashion in Medellin.